Dolutegravir and lamivudine (Oral)

 Do not use dolutegravir and lamivudine together with dofetilide (Tikosyn®).
 Using these medicines together may cause serious or life-threatening side effects.

 It is important to tell your doctor if you are pregnant or planning to become pregnant before using dolutegravir and lamivudine.
 Using dolutegravir and lamivudine while you are pregnant can harm your unborn baby.
+If you are a woman who can get pregnant, your doctor may do tests to make sure you are not pregnant before starting treatment.
 Do not use dolutegravir and lamivudine during the first part of your pregnancy unless your doctor tells you to.
+Use an effective form of birth control to keep from getting pregnant.

 Two rare but serious reactions to dolutegravir and lamivudine are lactic acidosis (too much acid in the blood) and liver toxicity, which includes an enlarged liver.
 These are more common if you are female, very overweight (obese), or have been taking anti-HIV medicines for a long time.
-Call your doctor right away if you have more than one of these symptoms: abdominal or stomach discomfort or cramping, dark urine, decreased appetite, diarrhea, general feeling of discomfort, light-colored stools, muscle cramping or pain, nausea, unusual tiredness or weakness, troubled breathing, vomiting, or yellow eyes or skin.
+Call your doctor right away if you have dark urine, decreased appetite, diarrhea, general feeling of discomfort, light-colored stools, muscle cramping or pain, nausea, stomach discomfort or cramping, unusual tiredness or weakness, trouble breathing, vomiting, or yellow eyes or skin.

 Your immune system may get stronger when you start taking HIV medicines.
 Tell your doctor right away if you notice any changes in your health.
 Sometimes the immune system will start to fight infections that were hidden in your body, such as pneumonia or tuberculosis.
 Autoimmune disorders (eg, Graves' disease, polymyositis, or Guillain-Barré syndrome) may also occur.